 How do I vote in the state where my school is?

 As long as you've registered to vote in your "new" state, you should get voter materials in the mail that will explain the issues, have candidate statements, and say where your local polling place is.
 You may very well vote right on your campus.
 If not, there's a pretty good chance that a lot of students at your school will need to get to the neighborhood polling place on Election Day.
 Check with your Student Activities or Student Life office to see if they are running shuttles or if there are any carpooling initiatives involved for reaching the polling place.
+Lastly, if you don't have transportation to your local polling place, see if you can vote by mail.

 Where can I get more information on the issues that affect college students?